Holiday rentals in Amble

 Delightful coastal retreat in Seahouses

-AnneRating, 5 stars3 days ago
+AnneRating, 5 stars2 weeks ago

 We really enjoyed our stay.
 The house was clean and comfortable.
 Also loved the tie sofa!
 The centre of Seahouses and the coastal path were in very easy reach.